Meconium aspiration syndrome

 MAS; Meconium pneumonitis (inflammation of the lungs); Labor - meconium; Delivery - meconium; Neonatal - meconium; Newborn care - meconium

 In some cases, the baby passes meconium while still inside the uterus.
-This will happen when babies are "under stress" because their supply of blood and oxygen decreases.
+This can happen when babies are "under stress" due to a decrease in blood and oxygen supply.
 This is often due to problems with the placenta or the umbilical cord.

 Risk factors that may cause stress on the baby before birth include:

-Some babies do not breathe the meconium fluid into their lungs during labor and delivery.
+Most babies who have passed meconium into the amniotic fluid do not breathe it into their lungs during labor and delivery.
 They are unlikely to have any symptoms or problems.

 Babies who do breathe in this fluid may have the following: